¡Estamos aquí para apoyarlos!

-With more than 48 years of banking experience, including 35 years as president of Laredo's Commerce Bank, Ignacio Urrabazo has established himself as one of the leading small business-banking experts in the United States.
+With more than 50 years of banking experience, including 37 years as President of Laredo's Commerce Bank, Ignacio Urrabazo has established himself as one of the leading small business-banking experts in the United States.

-Mr. Urrabazo has been the chairman of both the National Bankers Association and the Texas Bankers Association (TBA).
+Mr. Urrabazo has been the chairman of both the National Bankers Association and the Texas Bankers Association.
 The TBA is the largest and most powerful state banking organization in the country.
-He has also been involved in U.S.- Mexico border financial services and relationships since taking a leadership role in the creation of Commerce Bank in 1983.
-Mr. Urrabazo was also chairman of the Laredo Chamber of Commerce and has received numerous awards for his banking and community involvement.
-Under his direction, Commerce Bank, part of International Bancshares Corporation, a $11.8 billion financial holding company and the largest minority-owned bank in the country, has grown from $5 million in assets to almost $600 million.
-Mr Urrabazo is currently involved in the Compliance Review Committee, the Small Business Committee, and is also heading of the CRA Committee for the holding company.
+He has also been involved in U.S.-Mexico border financial services and relationships since taking a leadership role in the creation of Commerce Bank in 1983.
+Under his direction, Commerce Bank, part of International Bancshares Corporation, a $16.1 billion financial holding company and the largest Hispanic minority-owned bank in the country, has grown from a start up bank to more than $550 million.
+Commerce Bank has always been considered and is consistently recognized as "High Performance Bank".
+Mr. Urrabazo is currently involved in the Compliance Review Committee and is heading the CRA Committee and the Small Business Committee including the PPP Program for the holding company.

-He was a former member of the American Bankers Association's Government Relations council and formerly in the FDIC's Advisory Committee on Community Banking, one of 15 bank presidents from across the country.
-He has testified before the U.S. Congress on two occasions on the passage of NAFTA and the impact of the Dodd Frank Act on community banking.
-For more than a decade he has been the chairman of the MinBanc Foundation, a non-profit organization he helped create in 1999 to increase educational opportunities in the minority banking community.
-He is also a Board Member of NeighborWorks Laredo, a non profit organization that provides education and funding to low and moderate income housing.
+He was one of the original 15 members of the FDIC Advisory Committee on community banking.
+He has testified before the US Congress on two occasions on the passage of NAFTA and the impact of the DFA on community banking.
+For more than two decades he has been the chairman of the MinBanc Foundation, a non-profit organization he helped create in 1999 to increase educational opportunities in the minority banking community.

 The Marine Corps veteran earned his bachelor's degree at the University of Texas-El Paso, where he is a Distinguished Alumnus, his MBA degree at the University of Texas-San Antonio, and a graduate banking degree at Southern Methodist University.